-Reduce the response time to address unforeseen trail damage Urban Trail System Policy 1 Recognize the urban trail system as an integral part of the transportation network Acknowledge urban trails as assets that should be constructed, operated, and maintained in a manner equivalent to other parts of the transportation network Our urban trails are much loved and heavily used.
-The urban trail system, just like the roadway, sidewalk, bicycle, and transit systems, is a piece of the transportation network that is important to our mobility.
+Reduce the response time to address unforeseen trail damage

+Increase the tree canopy along Urban Trails Urban Trail System Policy 1 Recognize the Urban Trail System as an integral part of the transportation network Acknowledge Urban Trails as assets that should be constructed, operated, and maintained in a manner equivalent to other parts of the transportation network Our Urban Trails are much loved and heavily used.
+The Urban Trail System, just like the roadway, sidewalk, bicycle, and transit systems, is a piece of the transportation network that is important to our mobility.
 It is important that these trails are recognized as the critical pieces of infrastructure that they are within our community.
-We must supply resources for building and maintaining urban trails as we would to streets, bridges, bikeways, and sidewalks.
-We must recognize the importance of building and maintaining the Urban Trails network across the city to create a well-built, balanced network of off-street paths for recreation and transportation purposes.
+We must supply resources for building and maintaining Urban Trails as we would to streets, bridges, bikeways, and sidewalks.
+We must recognize the importance of building and maintaining the Urban Trail System across the city to create a well-built, balanced network of off-street paths for recreation and transportation purposes.
 We must provide important amenities such as lighting or benches so people can use the trails and have an enjoyable and comfortable experience.
-We must also maintain our urban trails so they are functional, clean, and have a long lifespan.
+We must also maintain our Urban Trails so they are functional, clean, and have a long lifespan.
 Trimming vegetation, solving drainage issues, and removing obstructions are some frequent maintenance issues we must confront immediately upon our trails without letting them fall into disrepair.
-We must allocate resources in such a way to communicate value for urban trails that mirrors other systems of the transportation network.
-Tier I and II Urban Trails The 2014 Urban Trail Plan identified two types of urban trail: Tier I and Tier II.
-A Tier I trail has been identified as a high-priority trail.
-High volumes of people have access to Tier I trails for transportation and recreation purposes, and they connect significant and dense populations of people.
-The Urban Trail Plan identified 47 miles of Tier I trails to be constructed by 2029.
-Tier II trails are urban trails that have been identified during previous planning processes.
-Most Tier II trail alignments are still conceptual in nature, although some have been constructed through cost-share or development opportunities.
-Tier II trails represent a desired trail connection, but are considered less critical for connectivity than Tier I trails, and the Urban Trail Plan identified 360 miles of Tier II urban trails.
-Urban Trail System Policy 2 Provide high-quality urban trails that can serve all users Implement a system of urban trails designed for people of all ages and abilities Urban trails are not just for highly skilled athletes to use as training facilities.
-By design, the urban trail system is built to support all ages and abilities within our community, including seniors, young children, and people in wheelchairs.
-Along with our sidewalks and bicycle facilities, the urban trail system must be designed, built and maintained to allow for our entire community to safely and comfortably use it.
+We must allocate resources in such a way to communicate value for Urban Trails that mirrors other systems of the transportation network.
+Prioritizing Urban Trails The 2023 Urban Trails Plan took a data driven approach to prioritizing the Urban Trail Network.
+Trails were prioritized based on the following factors: improves access across major barriers, near high-capacity transit, near key neighborhood destinations, in or near neighborhoods of color, in or near lower-income neighborhoods, fills the gap in the trail network, in a park deficient neighborhood, and near long-term affordable housing.
+Based on these factors, the Urban Trail Network was divided into three tiers.
+Tier 1, approximately 94.2 miles, includes top-priority Urban Trail projects.
+These are projects currently in planning or design or anticipated to be implemented by the Urban Trails Program in the next 20 years, assuming sufficient funding is provided.
+Tier 2 and Tier 3, approximately 77.6 and 96 miles respectively, include Urban Trail projects that are important to creating Austin's world class Urban Trail System, but will be approached more opportunistically over time.
+Urban Trail System Policy 2 Provide high-quality Urban Trails that can serve all users Implement a system of Urban Trails designed for people of all ages, abilities, and backgrounds Urban Trails are not just for highly skilled athletes to use as training facilities.
+The Urban Trail System is built to support people of all ages, abilities, and backgrounds within our community, including seniors, young children, and people in wheelchairs.
+Along with our sidewalks and bicycle facilities, the Urban Trail System must be designed, built, maintained, and programmed to allow for our entire community to safely and comfortably use it.
 Although some trails emphasize the natural ecosystems within and around Austin, many of those trails do not allow people with mobility impairments, people using strollers, or others the opportunity to use them.
-On the other hand, urban trails provide accessibility to all people, by strictly adhering to building material and construction standards for surface materials, trail widths, slopes, and curvatures.
+On the other hand, Urban Trails provide accessibility to all people, by strictly adhering to building material and construction standards for surface materials, trail widths, slopes, and curvatures.